 Cultivating curiosity is essential when engaging with people from different cultures.
-Show genuine interest in their customs, traditions, beliefs, and experiences.
+For this reason, we show others genuine interest in their customs, traditions, beliefs, and experiences.
 This creates a foundation for meaningful conversations and deeper understanding.
-Ask open-ended questions and actively listen to their responses.
+Similarly, ask open-ended questions and actively listen to their responses.
 This can help bridge cultural gaps and foster mutual respect.

 Humility is crucial in cross-cultural communication.
-It’s important to remember that we have much to learn from others and that our own cultural lens may limit our understanding.
-Approaching interactions with a humble mindset allows for open dialogue, mutual learning, and the development of genuine relationships.
+Therefore, it’s important to remember that we have much to learn from others and that our own cultural lens may limit our understanding.
+Specifically, approaching interactions with a humble mindset allows for open dialogue, mutual learning, and the development of genuine relationships.

 Show how people from other cultures can help you

 Recognize and acknowledge the strengths and contributions of people from other cultures.
 This creates an environment of mutual respect and appreciation.
-Embrace the idea that cultural diversity enriches our lives.
+Further, embrace the idea that cultural diversity enriches our lives.
 Recognize the value of different perspectives to break down barriers and build bridges of understanding.

 Follow Ruth on Instagram

 Want to learn more about praying for persecuted believers?
-Follow Ruth on Instagram at @6camelsthedesert for deeper insights and practical exercises.
+Then follow Ruth on Instagram at @6camelsthedesert for deeper insights and practical exercises.
 Gain valuable knowledge on how to pray effectively and engage in meaningful intercession.
 Expand your understanding of prayer and support persecuted believers.